 It’s a sad fact that members of the Asian community have been discriminated against after the COVID-19 pandemic originated in China.
 In Edmonds, the Diversity Commission noted that “there is deep work that needs to happen within families, communities, and government to root out systemic injustice and inequity.”

-Black-owned options include Hunni & Co., which sells specially-crafted natural sodas with honey sweetener in the 190 Sunset complex on the waterfront.
+Black-owned options include Hunni & Co., which sells specially-crafted natural sodas with honey sweetener online, after several years at Salish Crossing.
 Also, Ezell's Famous Fried Chicken is cooking up a special recipe for you.

 Edmonds has been blessed with an incredible diversity of restaurants, and the diversity among our Asian restaurants is a dim sum of options for the palate.